obiba/opal-doc/web-user-guide/projects/tables.rst

 1. Specify the view name and the data dictionary (optional).
 The data dictionary can be provided as an XML file (this can be obtained from an existing view by selecting "Download View XML") or an Excel file (see Excel file template).
 If a view with same name already exists, confirmation for overriding it is required.
 If a plain table already exists with same name, the operation is not allowed.
 2. Specify which tables this view refers to (required).

-Derived variable algorithms are expressed using Magama Javascript API.
+Derived variable algorithms are expressed using Magma Javascript API.

 Restore Views
 ~~~~~~~~~~~~~